sspencer/go-hn/README.md

 # go-hn

-`hn` is a hacker news client for the terminal
+`hn` is a hacker news client for the terminal.
+There's not much to this program code-wise, but this was a another happy surprise from GO as the XML parsing worked the first time.

 ## Features